junkdog/kbdluv/README.md

 public class MyShortcuts extends ShortcutProcessor {
     private final World world;

-    // while a world isn't strictly necessary, they're
+    // while an artemis world isn't strictly necessary, they
     // tend to be pretty handy in this context. public MyShortcuts(World world) {
-        // if this class hadany injectable fields, now would
+        // if this class had any injectable fields, now would
         // be a good time to inject
         world.inject(this);
         this.world = world;
     }